thwasylenko/ENGR_298_Final_Project/README.md

 4. Run "mult_compare.m"
 5. Run "anova_nway.m"
 6. Variables will contain analysis
-After the test is run a figure and/or table will appear a long with the saved variables
+7. After the test is run a figure and/or table will appear along with the saved variables

 Result Sample:
--Age has the greater significance over all other factors -Smoking is the next significant factor
+Age has the greater significance over all other factors;
+Smoking is the next significant factor;
--BMI is least significant
+BMI is least significant

 Limitations:
--"mult_compare.m" file requires each line to be run individually
+"mult_compare.m" file requires each line to be run individually

 Future possible results:
--The factors that have significant affects may change with greater amount of participants
+The factors that have significant affects may change with greater amount of participants